melcampbell1798/wedding-website/README.md

 added nojekyl to bypass build

-that didn't work, change to github actions instead
+that didn't work, change to github actions instead.

+Don't build from source, use github actions and choose hugo template.